rofayda22/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 #.
 Click **Student Admin**.

 #.
-Rescore the problem, either for an individual student or for all students.

-   To rescore a problem for one student, you work in the **Student-Specific Grade Adjustment** section of the page.
-Enter the student's email address or username and the unique problem identifier, and then click **Rescore Student Submission**.

-   To rescore a problem for all enrolled students, you work in the **Course-Specific Grade Adjustment** section of the page.
-Enter the unique problem identifier, and then click **Rescore ALL students' problem submissions**.
+In the **Course-Specific Grade Adjustment** section of the page, enter the unique problem identifier, and then click **Rescore ALL students' problem submissions**.

-5. When you see a dialog box that notifies you that the rescore process is in progress, click **OK**.
+#.
+When you see a dialog box that notifies you that the rescore process is in progress, click **OK**.

-   This process does not take long for a single student, but can take some time to complete for all enrolled students.
+   This process can take some time to complete for all enrolled students.
 The process runs in the background, so you can navigate away from this page and do other work while it runs.

 6. To view the results of the rescore process, click either **Show Background Task History for Student** or **Show Background Task History for Problem**.

    A table displays the status of the rescore process for each student or problem.

+.. note:: You can use a similar procedure to rescore the submission for a problem by a single student.
+You work in the **Student-Specific Grade Adjustment** section of the page to enter both the student’s email address or username and the unique problem identifier, and then click **Rescore Student Submission**.

+.. _reset_attempts:

 ===================================================
-Reset Student Attempts
+Reset Student Attempts for a Problem
 ===================================================

 When you create a problem, you can limit the number of times that a student can try to answer that problem correctly.
 If unexpected issues occur for a problem, you can reset the value for one particular student's attempts back to zero so that the student can begin work over again.
 If the unexpected behavior affects all of the students in your course, you can reset the number of attempts for all students to zero.

 For information about modifying a released problem, including other workarounds, see :ref:`Modifying a Released Problem`.

 Reset Attempts for an Individual Student
 ---------------------------------------------

-To reset the number of attempts for a student, you need the student's username or email address.
+To reset the number of attempts for a single student, you need that student's username or email address.

-To reset a single student's attempts for a problem:

 #.
 View the live version of your course.

 #.
-Click **Courseware** and navigate to the component that contains the problem you want to review.
+Click **Courseware** and navigate to the component that contains the problem you want to reset.

 #.
-Display the problem, and click **Staff Debug Info**.
+Display the problem, then click **Staff Debug Info**.
+The Staff Debug viewer opens.

-#. %%%
+#.
+In the **Username** field, enter the student's email address or username,
+   then click **Reset Student Attempts**.
+A message indicates a successful  adjustment.

+#.
+To close the Staff Debug viewer, click on the browser page outside of the
+   viewer.

 Reset Attempts for All Students
 ------------------------------------

 To reset the number of attempts that all enrolled students have for a problem, you need the unique identifier of the problem.
 See :ref:`find_URL`.
 To reset attempts for all students:

 #.
 View the live version of your course.